-Nag Panchami or Naga Panchami is one of the significant festivals that falls during the 5th holy Hindu month ‘Shravan.’
+Nag Panchami or Naga Panchami is one of the significant festivals that fall during the 5th holy Hindu month ‘Shravan.’
 Nag Panchami is celebrated with a great amount of devotion.
-This year Nag Panchami is on 1st August (Friday) 2014.

 According to Hindu astrology, Snake has an association with the Moon’s nodes.
 The head of the snake symbolize Rahu and the tail is said to be Ketu.
 In the zodiacal chart of a person, if all the seven major planets are bunched between Rahu and Ketu in anticlockwise order, it is known to be Sarpa dosha.